-- Distinctive Markings: Male has orange breast, black head and tail, yellow bill, white around eyes and on throat.
-Females are duller.
+Distinctive Markings: Male has orange breast, black head and tail, yellow bill, white around eyes and on throat.
+Female is duller.

-- Nest: Three to four pastel-blue eggs in a neat deep cup made of mud and grass.
+Nest: Three to four pastel-blue eggs are laid in a neat deep cup made of mud and grass.